Chiara-Fvw/reciper/README.md

   To start the application use the `npm start`command.

   The app will run on port 3000 of your localhost.
-  The profiles created are:
+  The user with seed data credentials are:
     User1: admin / secret
-    User2: person / private